Dezmond-Huston/The-Great-Dot-Race/README.md

 # The Great Dot Race

-A simple evolutionary algorithm that avoids an obstacle | Chingu Voyage-6 | https://google.com/
+A simple evolutionary algorithm that avoids an obstacle | Artificial Intelligence-01 | https://google.com/

 ## MVP